calnet-oss/bidms-docker-tomcat-base/README.md

 ## Purpose

-This [Docker](http://www.docker.com/) image runs a [Tomcat](http://tomcat.apache.org/) application server and exposes the https port on 8040.
+This [Docker](http://www.docker.com/) image runs a [Tomcat](http://tomcat.apache.org/) application server and exposes several https ports that serve different groups of applications.
+There's multiple ports for different web applications to allow for flexibility with firewall rules.

 The author does not currently publish the image in any public Docker repository but a script, described below, is provided to easily create your